jschhie/Events-Assistant/README.md

 # Tasks Helper
 > Spring 2022.
 Written in Python3 using Flask, HTML, Bootstrap, and Jinja.
+Database management through SQLAlchemy and SQLite.

 ## Project Overview
 Flask web application using Python and HTML that allows users to create, modify, and delete tasks through HTTP requests while simulating login, logout, and registration features.